Ericsson: Acquisitions and cooperation

 On 3 May 2013, Ericsson announced it would divest its power cable operations to Danish company NKT Holding.
 On 1 July 2013, Ericsson announced it would acquire the media management company Red Bee Media, subject to regulatory approval.
 The acquisition was completed on 9 May 2014.
 In September 2013, Ericsson completed its acquisition of Microsoft's Mediaroom business and televisions services, originally announced in April the same year.
 The acquisition makes Ericsson the largest provider of IPTV and multi-screen services in the world, by market share; it was renamed Ericsson Mediaroom.
 In September 2014, Ericsson acquired majority stake in Apcera for cloud policy compliance.
 In October 2015, Ericsson completed the acquisition of Envivio, a software encoding company.
 In April 2016, Ericsson acquired Polish and Ukrainian operations of software development company Ericpol, a long-time supplier to Ericsson.
 Approximately 2,300 Ericpol employees joined Ericsson, bringing software development competence in radio, cloud, and IP.

 On 20 June 2017, Bloomberg disclosed that Ericsson hired Morgan Stanley to explore the sale of its media businesses.
 The Red Bee Media business was kept in-house as an independent subsidiary company, as no suitable buyer was found, but a 51% stake of the remainder of the Media Solution division was sold to private equity firm One Equity Partners, the new company being named MediaKind.
 The transaction was completed on 31 January 2019.
 In February 2018, Ericsson acquired the location-based mobile data management platform Placecast.
 Ericsson has since integrated Placecast's platform and capabilities with its programmatic mobile ad subsidiary, Emodo.
 In May 2018, SoftBank partnered with Ericsson to trial new radio technology.
 In September 2020, Ericsson acquired US-based carrier equipment manufacturer Cradlepoint for $1.1 billion.

 In November 2021, Ericsson announced it had reached an agreement to acquire Vonage for $6.2 billion.
 The acquisition completed in July 2022.
 In January 2024, Ericson and MTN Group announced expansion of their partnership to boost their mobile financial services on Africa market, as the company appointed Michael Wallis-Brown as vice president responsible for global mobile financial services.

 In December 2024, Ericsson secured a multi-year extension deal worth billions with Bharti Airtel for the provision of 4G and 5G radio access network products and solutions.
 This agreement underscores the growing demand for advanced telecommunications infrastructure as the industry transitions to 5G technologies.

+In January 2026, Ericsson announced a plan to return 15 billion Swedish crowns ($1.7 billion) to investors through its first share buyback programme.